QTP-team/QTP_figures/README.md

 Figure 5.
 Vertical and horizontal inheritance of high-altitude mammalian gut symbionts.

 Figure 6.
-Functional divergence of representative SGBs with high frequent co-phylogeny or host-swap events.
+Evolutionary forces shaping genetic variations of representative SGBs with high level of co-phylogeny or host-swap.

 Supplementary Fig. 1.
 The effective estimation of co-binned MAGs and SGBs using all 79 Tibetan horse samples.